Guide for Authors

 Prepare manuscripts according to the Publication Manual of the American Psychological Association (6th edition).
 Review APA's Checklist for Manuscript Submission before submitting your article.

-State the objectives of the work and provide an adequate background, avoiding a detailed literature survey or a summary of the results.
+Introduction: Clearly state the objectives of the work and offer an adequate background, steering clear of an exhaustive literature survey or a recapitulation of the results.

 Books